Rebekacompetent445/fingers/fingers-protocol-draft.md

 ## 10. URI Normalization

-Trailing slashes do not change meaning.
+A trailing slash after the authority host does not change meaning.

 These are equivalent:

 - `fingers://example.com`
 - `fingers://example.com/`

+When a target is present, the path contains exactly one target component.

-These are also equivalent:
+These are equivalent:

-- `fingers://example.com/target`
+- `fingers://example.com/alice@example.net`
-- `fingers://example.com/target/`
+- `fingers://example.com/alice@example.net/`

-Likewise, extra trailing slashes do not create extra empty path segments.
+Extra trailing slashes do not create extra empty path segments.

 ## 11. Allowed Characters